JoshRodd/sshpass/README.md

 brew install https://raw.githubusercontent.com/JoshRodd/sshpass/master/archive/sshpass.rb
 ```

+Before using sshpass, be aware of the security considerations with it.

 It has an addition with a HomeBrew .rb file so it can easily be
 installed with HomeBrew, and also has an archive available on public
 GitHib that can be downloaded without needing to navigate through